vvaezian/Data-Science-Fundamentals/TimeSeries.md

 - All forecast beyond the one-step-ahead forecast is the same (unlike AR(1) model).
 ![ma1-forecast](Media/ma_forecast.png)
 - An AR(1) model is equivalent to an MA(∞) model

+## Cointegration
+- It may be the case that the liner combination of two random walk series is not a random walk.
+In this case the two series are cointegrated.
+So although the tho series are not forcastable, their linear combination is.